Privacy Policy

 When you engage or work with Children in Wales, we will process your personal data to:

-When you join one of our networks or a network facilitated by Children in Wales, we will process your personal data to:
+When you join one of our networks or a project facilitated by Children in Wales, we will process your personal data to:

 When you apply for a position (paid or voluntary) at Children in Wales, we will process your personal data to: